WeCanCodeIT/WCCI-Summer-2017-CLE/PracticeProblems/GoodDriver.md

 **NOTE: All times are based on a 24-hour clock, so you can assume the end time will always be greater than the start time.

+### Good Driver Output
+You are required to output a summary report to the console window.
+Based on the input in the file, output should be the following:

 ### Getting Started
 Clone the Good Driver repository.
 You will be creating your program as a console application using the cloned project.
 The text file, called `DrivingRecord.txt`, with the driving record information is already included in the solution.
 You will need to use [StreamReader](https://www.dotnetperls.com/streamreader) to read the information from the file.
 You should output your calculations as a record to the console window.